-As part of the response to the COVID-19 outbreak, GSWC has suspended through April 2021 service disconnections for nonpayments pursuant to CPUC orders, is waiving reconnection or facilities fees for affected customers, and is suspending deposit requirements for affected customers who must reconnect to the system.
-This is expected to reduce Registrant's cash flows from operating activities and increase borrowings under AWR's credit facility.
+As part of the response to the COVID-19 outbreak, GSWC and BVESI have suspended through April 2021 service disconnections for nonpayments pursuant to CPUC orders.
+This is expected to reduce Registrant's cash flows from operating activities and increase borrowings under AWR's and BVESI's credit facilities.
 The magnitude of the reduction to cash flows is difficult to predict at this time, and is dependent on variables such as how long stay-at-home orders issued by state and local governments will remain in place, how successful such measures will be in containing the outbreak, and the nature and effectiveness of government assistance.

-In December 2019, Standard and Poor's Global Ratings ("S&P") affirmed an A+ credit rating with a stable outlook on both AWR and GSWC.
+In June 2020, Standard and Poor's Global Ratings ("S&P") affirmed an A+ credit rating with a stable outlook on both AWR and GSWC.
 S&P's debt ratings range from AAA (highest possible) to D (obligation is in default).
-In May 2019, Moody's Investors Service ("Moody's") affirmed its A2 rating with a revised outlook from positive to stable for GSWC.
+In June 2020, Moody's Investors Service ("Moody's") also reaffirmed its A2 rating with a stable outlook for GSWC.
 Securities ratings are not recommendations to buy, sell or hold a security, and are subject to change or withdrawal at any time by the rating agencies.
-Registrant believes that AWR's sound capital structure and A+ credit rating, combined with its financial discipline, will enable AWR to access the debt and equity markets.
-Recent economic stimulus efforts by the federal government has provided additional liquidity to the financial markets, which management believes GSWC can access for future debt financing.
-However, unpredictable financial market conditions in the future may limit its access or impact the timing of when to access the market, in which case Registrant may choose to temporarily reduce its capital spending.
+Registrant believes that AWR's sound capital structure and A+ credit rating, combined with its financial discipline, will enable Registrant to access the debt and equity markets.

 AWR's ability to pay cash dividends on its Common Shares outstanding depends primarily upon cash flows from its subsidiaries.
 AWR intends to continue paying quarterly cash dividends on or about March 1, June 1, September 1 and December 1, subject to earnings and financial conditions, regulatory requirements and such other factors as the Board of Directors may deem relevant.
 Registrant has paid common dividends for over 80 consecutive years.
-On April 30, 2020, AWR's Board of Directors approved a second quarter dividend of \$0.305 per share on AWR's Common Shares.
-Dividends on the Common Shares will be paid on June 1, 2020 to shareholders of record at the close of business on May 15, 2020.
+On July 28, 2020, AWR's Board of Directors approved a 9.8% increase in the third quarter dividend, from \$0.305 per share to \$0.335 per share on AWR's Common Shares.
+Dividends on the Common Shares will be paid on September 1, 2020 to shareholders of record at the close of business on August 17, 2020.

 Registrant's current liabilities may at times exceed its current assets.
-Management believes that internally generated funds, borrowings from AWR's credit facility, as well as the new \$50 million revolving credit facility at Bear Valley Electric

-Service, Inc. expected to be effective in June 2020, will be adequate to provide sufficient capital to maintain normal operations and to meet its capital and financing requirements.
+Management believes that internally generated cash flows from operations, borrowings from AWR's and BVESI's credit facilities, and access to long-term financing from capital markets will be adequate to provide sufficient capital to maintain normal operations and to meet its capital and financing requirements.